Multipacker/gimp-file-qoi/README.md

 ## Building

-This project has no build system, it uses scripts for building.
+This project uses scripts for building rather than make to not have deal with the complexity of writing makefiles.
 Inside the folder named `scripts`, there is a single script file for each platform that building is done for.
 Run that script twice: once passing "build" as the first argument, once passing "install" as the first argument.
 After that, everything should be built and installed for you.

 As GIMP provides two ways for plug-ins to be installed (system-wide or per user), the build script has to make a choise.
 This project chooses to